Admissions & Applications

 Other ways to apply

-If you are unable to apply online please contact the Postgraduate Research Admissions Secretary who will be able to assist you.
+If you are unable to apply online please contact our research admissions administrator who will be able to assist you.

 Details: t: +44 (0)115 951 4963